JuliaMolSim/IPICalculator.jl/README.md

 - [ASEconvert.jl](https://github.com/mfherbst/ASEconvert.jl) - AtomsCalculators combatible
 - [Molly](https://github.com/JuliaMolSim/Molly.jl) has also its own way of calling [ASE calculators](https://juliamolsim.github.io/Molly.jl/stable/api/#Molly.ASECalculator)

-The main difference is that using sockets Python and Julia are different processes, while ACEconvert and Molly start Python from Julia so that Python is in same prosess that Julia, which can cause problems sometimes.
+The main difference is that using sockets Python and Julia are different processes, while ACEconvert and Molly start Python from Julia, so that Python is in the same prosess than Julia, which can cause problems sometimes.